alejoceballos/websocket-dungeon-walker/README.md

 #### Version 0.0.3 ([62f1e70b](https://github.com/alejoceballos/websocket-dungeon-walker/commit/62f1e70b6ba31d8ace8edb41ea5d66eaf3f42280))

 Dungeon now has images!
 The walls are painted, and we have a beautiful zombie head bouncing all over!
-Also you can set the speed of walkers from 1 to 10 now.
+Also, you can set the speed of walkers from 1 to 10 now.
 Just set it in the data file.

 <img src="README.files/v0.0.3-preview.gif" title="Version 0.0.3 Preview" alt="Version 0.0.3 Preview" height="50%" width="50%">